hashicorp/consul/website/source/docs/internals/security.html.md

   be `false` otherwise, even with ACLs configured, script checks present a remote code execution threat.
   [`enable_local_script_checks`](/docs/agent/options.html#_enable_local_script_checks)
-  provides a secure alterative if the HTTP API must be exposed and is available from 1.3.0 on.
+  provides a secure alternative if the HTTP API must be exposed and is available from 1.3.0 on.
 This feature was also back-ported to patch releases 0.9.4, 1.1.1, and 1.2.4 [as described here](https://www.hashicorp.com/blog/protecting-consul-from-rce-risk-in-specific-configurations).